Keeping it Simple: Simplified Frameworks for Long-Lived Particles at Neutrino Facilities: Introduction

 The design and interpretation of these new physics searches are often guided by the predictions that arise in certain theoretically well-motivated models.
 Popular examples are models based on the renormalizable neutrino, Higgs, and vector portals, as well as those employing the dimension 5 axion-like particle portals -- each of these is discussed in turn in Ref.~\cite{Batell:2022dpx}, demonstrating the current experimental constraints on each ``portal'' and future prospects for discovery.
 While this ``top-down'' approach is certainly warranted and should continue, here we would like to argue that there is also value in developing a more model-independent approach to BSM searches at neutrino experiments.
 In particular, in this paper we wish to introduce and advocate for the use of {\bf simplified frameworks} that are characterized by a handful of relevant quantities that most directly determine the event rates and final state kinematics of the signal under consideration.
 Depending on the signature under consideration, the quantities entering into the simplified framework description could include masses and lifetimes of particles, decay branching ratios, production and scattering cross sections, and production energy and position distributions.
 These primary quantities that are directly constrained or measured in a particular experimental analyses can be mapped to a variety of more complete descriptions in terms of simplified model Lagrangians, effective field theories, and ultraviolet complete models.
 This simplified framework also admits simple extension beyond well-studied models and allows for analyses to determine whether a prospective new-physics signal truly originates from one of these specific models or whether contributions from additional new physics are necessary.
-In fact, a similar approach has been adopted in an analysis of new-physics searches using Super-Kamiokande in Ref.~\cite{Coloma:2019htx} and MicroBooNE~\cite{MicroBooNE:2021usw}, and, very recently for the ProtoDUNE experiment in Ref.~\cite{Coloma:2023adi}.
+In fact, a similar approach has been adopted in an analysis of new-physics searches using Super-Kamiokande in Ref.~\cite{Coloma:2019htx} and MicroBooNE~\cite{MicroBooNE:2021usw,Coloma:2022hlv}, and, very recently for the ProtoDUNE experiment in Ref.~\cite{Coloma:2023adi}.
+Similarly, Ref.~\cite{Dobrich:2018jyi} proposed simplified frameworks for light pseudoscalars produced in B meson decays, and NA62 subsequently used these frameworks in their analysis~\cite{Dobrich:2023dkm}.
+See also Ref.~\cite{Costa:2022pxv} for a distinct approach to model agnostic new physics searches at neutrino experiments.

 There are several motivations for developing such an approach.
 From an experimental perspective, similar signatures involving the same detectable final state particles arise in a variety of distinct BSM models, motivating a more flexible theoretical framework.
 The presentation of experimental results in such a simplified framework, either in the case of null results/limits or in the advent of signal excess, would more readily allow for reinterpretations by theorists in a variety of complete models, including those models that have not yet been envisioned.
 Furthermore, a search that is optimized to cover a specific model may not provide the most effective coverage of other models predicting the same final state if the kinematics of the detected particles differ substantially.
 Instead, searches designed to maximize coverage with our proposed simplified framework may actually translate to a broader coverage of complete models due to the wider range of allowed final state kinematics.